Hearing aids for music lovers

 In the past, hearing aids tended to make music sound distorted and compressed.
 But they have become much better at processing music in recent years.
 Some brands, such as the Oticon Real, even come with settings specifically tailored to optimally process music.

-A conversation with your audiologist about other hearing devices also could make a big difference.
+A conversation with your hearing care provider about a custom hearing aid program could make a big difference.
 Don’t wait to be asked: You may need to bring up the subject yourself, one survey suggests.

 Musicians: Talk to your audiologist about problems

 Musicians may sometimes not realize they have hearing loss when they listen to music because they are recreating it in their heads, much as Beethoven did when he was deaf, observed audiologist Ruth Reisman.
 "It is like a sixth sense," she says.

 If you are a singer or musical performer, hearing aids can alter the sound of your own voice or instrument, an effect called “occlusion.”
 Sometimes wearing one aid rather than two can solve the problem.
 You might need a more open ear piece or a hollow earmold, or it might help to lower the low frequency amplifications, Reisman says.

 The site Grand Piano Passion has a wealth of information for musicians with hearing loss, such as optimizing your hearing aids for music and how to personalize the music setting on your hearing aids.